nanogiants/appcom-styleguide-android/README.md

   tag.
 The initial commit must be tagged with `0.0.0`.
 Each tag must conform the [SemVer](http://semver.org/) Specification.

-  // TODO: Hier wäre ein Template o.ä. sinnvoll (Simon)
+  // TODO: Verweis auf ein Template o.ä.
+(SubModule)

 **[back to top](#table-of-contents)**